-Join Scott Pagano for an in-depth discussion in this video Next steps, part of Realtime Motion Graphics with Unreal Engine 4.
+Join Scott Pagano for an in-depth discussion in this video Next steps, part of Unreal Engine 4: Realtime Motion Graphics.

 - [Voiceover] All right, so we've built…a couple projects together here.…We've looked at how to export Geometry and Cameras…from Cinema 4D in Maya,…so we can properly bring animations we've created…in those environments into Unreal.…We've looked at how to build materials…and how to set up lights…and how to do post-processing,…and finally how to render our projects out…as frame sequences.…So hopefully by now you have a good basic sense…of how to take things that you're used to building…in Maya and Cinema 4D,…bring those over to Unreal,…and then start flushing those things out…for real-time rendering.…

 One of the next steps you can take…to continue your Unreal learning,…number one, in epic games launcher.…You can click on the Learn tab here,…and then go through a number of their tutorials…that start looking at more advanced parts…of the Unreal engine.…As well, if we go over to Lynda.com website,…there's the Unreal Engine: Architectural Visualization…course, which teaches you other awesome things…about how to use Unreal and different aspects of it,…

 This course offers mograph designers a quick-start guide to real-time motion graphics in Unreal Engine 4 (UE4).
 Scott Pagano shows how to prep and import both static and animated geometry and animate objects and cameras with the Matinee Editor.
 He shows how to flesh out your scenes with Unreal's lighting and shading tools, and export video files and image sequences for further refinement in software such as After Effects.
 Following the quick-start chapter are three real-world projects that demonstrate the power of the workflow.